Wintergreen Gorge

 Wintergreen Gorge was named for the wintergreen plant that was commonly found in the canyon.
 The gorge is also home to wide swaths of forest, as well as a variety of plant and animal life.

-A series of trails have been created to allow access to the natural wonder while promoting sustainable trail practices.
+A series of trails have been created to allow access to the canyon while promoting sustainable trail practices.

 Formation

 Wintergreen Gorge was formed 11,000 years ago by Fourmile Creek eroding the glacial debris left behind from the last ice age when the glaciers retreated 20,000 years ago and eroding further into shale from the late Devonian period.